 This tax is imposed on those who send or receive intrastate and/or interstate telecommunications-including telephone, telegraph, private line, channel, teletypewriter, computer exchange, mobile radio and telephone, and paging services.
-The tax applies to the transmission of messages or information between or among points by wire, cable, fiber optics, laser, microwave, radio, satellite, and other methods.
+The tax applies to the transmission of messages or information between or among points by wire, cable, fiber optics, laser, microwave, radio, satellite, and other methods; it excludes prepaid telephone calling agreements.
 Telecommunications providers collect the tax from customers.
 Administered by Department of Revenue.
 (35 ILCS 630/1 ff.)